MatteoGgl/pixel-avatar/README.md

 # pixel-avatar

-> pixel-avatar is a very simple javascript (snippet? program? script?) to generate github-like avatars.
+> pixel-avatar is a very simple javascript (snippet? program? script?) to generate github-like avatars with the HTML canvas.

 I made this mainly to demonstrate how bad my Javascript programming is.